Nbrown2002/Dev-Harry-Final-Project/README.md

 This is more then apparent when preparing for final exams for the semester.
 It can be rather taxing as a student to prepare for all of these exams when you do not have a fully feldged schedule of when and where everything is.
 This is why I created this piece of software.
 It allows students to put in all of their information regarding their upcoming exams and then print out a schedule that puts everything in order from earliest to latest.
 The app currently allows for three exams to be processed by their date, title, time, and location and sorts them out to avoid confusion.
+This way, everything will be organized completely to avoid confusion.